harena-lab/harena-docs/dccs/cellular/README.md

   * calculates a share rate, which is the value origin equally divided by the neighbors
   * conditions:
     * the share rate is greater than 1
-    * the share rate is greater than the value of the target or the target has no value
+    * the source minus the share rate is equal or greater than the value of the target or the target has no value
   * action:
     * the origin copies the share rate to the destination
 * `1`